The64thGamer/cheeseepedia/content/wiki/huntington-beach-ca-15511-edwards-st.md

 On November 7th, 2023, CEC Corporate would need a set of curtains to use for the upcoming grand reopening of the {{< wiki-link "Northridge, CA (8425 Reseda Blvd)" >}} store as the first of the {{< wiki-link "CEC Legacy Locations" >}}.
 As Huntington was closeby and had working curtains, they were removed from the store and reinstalled at Northridge on November 7th, 2023.

-In early 2024 it would be rumored that the store would be closing down and relocating to a new address.
+On February 18th, 2024, a conversation between a fan and an employee of the store would reveal the store's plans to relocate to a new building.
+This would be due to the owners not wanting to renew the release, deciding to move the store to a nearby fabric store.
+The store would initially be set to close mid to late 2024.
+On March 12th bidding for contractors for the new location would commence on Parkway, with another round happening on October 4th, 2024.
+Huntington would continue operating past its initial plans for closure.

-The relocation store would be found in construction on February 8th, 2025, being {{< wiki-link "Huntington Beach, CA (15031 Goldenwest St)" >}}.{{< cite 32 >}} Huntington would recieve the {{< wiki-link "Bella's Snack Shop" >}} extension sometime between June 14th and June 27th, 2025.{{< cite 30 >}}{{< cite 31 >}} The relocation store would then open on September 6th, 2025, operating alongside the old location.
-The store would finally close on September 21, 2025.
+The new location would begin construction in January of 2025, with rumored plans to open in August of the same year.
+The relocation store would be found in construction on February 8th, 2025, being {{< wiki-link "Huntington Beach, CA (15031 Goldenwest St)" >}}, a former Joanne's fabric store.{{< cite 32 >}} Huntington would recieve the {{< wiki-link "Bella's Snack Shop" >}} extension sometime between June 14th and June 27th, 2025.{{< cite 30 >}}{{< cite 31 >}} The relocation store would then open on September 6th, 2025, operating alongside the old location.
+The old store would finally close on September 21, 2025.